John C. Kluczynski Federal Building & US Post Office, Loop Station

 View map [nongovernment site]

 Designed by Chicago architect Ludwig Mies van der Rohe and completed in 1975, the 43-story John C. Kluczynski Federal Building and Loop Station Post Office is named after former U.S. Congressman John Carl Kluczynski, who served from 1951-75.
 The building is part of the Chicago Federal Plaza, bordered by Clark Street (west), Jackson Boulevard (south), Dearborn Street (east), and Adams Street (north) in the city's downtown "Loop" district.

 Public Hours: 7 a.m.– 6 p.m.
 Monday through Friday (except federal holidays)

 The building houses the Dept. of Labor, Drug Enforcement Administration, General Services Administration, Internal Revenue Service, Office of Personnel Management, and two U.S. Senators.
-In the latest (2016) Tenant Satisfaction Survey, 85% rated the facility and GSA services a four or five on a five-point scale.

 - Fitness Center – sub-basement (SM level)

 - Snack Shop & Convenience Store – 2nd floor

 - IRS Taxpayer Assistance Center – 24th floor